rubenvar/fcc-votingapp/readme.md

 The Voting App project for the freeCodeCamp Backend Development Module

-## These are User Stories the app should fulfill:
+## These are User Stories the app should fulfill

 As an authenticated user,